medialize/ally.js/docs/api/README.md

 Sometimes you need some DOM traversal utilities

-* [`ally/get/ancestry-siblings`](get/ancestry-siblings.md) returns an array containing all siblings of all parent elements
+* [`ally/get/insignificant-branches`](get/insignificant-branches.md) returns an array containing the branches of the DOM that do contain any of the target elements
 * [`ally/get/parents`](get/parents.md) returns an array containing all parent elements